 - respect the client’s privacy and confidentiality

 - work openly and respectfully with colleagues

 - maintain public trust and confidence in the social work profession

 - keep accurate records and use technology effectively and safely

 - be responsible in research and publications

 After each section outlining the principles, there is a guide to interpreting the principles.
 The SWRB recognises that no code can prescribe, in detail, every behaviour expected of a professional social worker.
-This Code must be interpreted taking account of the balance of responsibilities between employers and their professional staff.
-The Code must be interpreted in the context of an individual circumstance.
+This Code should be interpreted by taking into account the balance of responsibilities between employers and their professional staff, and individual circumstances.

-The Code of Conduct may be updated by the SWRB from time to time to ensure their ongoing relevance, and to reflect issues that arise in practice.
+The Code of Conduct may be updated by the SWRB from time to time to ensure its ongoing relevance, and to reflect issues that arise in practice.